FloSchuberth/cSEM/README.md

 A usefule tool to examine a list is the [listviewer package](https://github.com/timelyportfolio/listviewer).
-If you are new to `cSEM` this might be a good why to familiarize yourself with the structure of a `cSEMResults` object.
+If you are new to `cSEM` this might be a good way to familiarize yourself with the structure of a `cSEMResults` object.

 ``` r